efyaSena/efyasena/README.md

 ## Hi there 👋

-**efyaSena/efyasena** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...# my portfolio

-Hi, I’m Kumedzro Sena Gifty.
-I’m a passionate Software Engineering student at ALX, mastering the art of building scalable, efficient solutions through hands-on projects and peer learning.
+I’m Kumedzro Sena Gifty.
+I’m a passionate Software Engineering student, mastering the art of building scalable, efficient solutions through hands-on projects and peer learning.

 My coursework focuses on: